Abdulmajeedaljadeed/pdsnd_github/README.md

 Bikeshare project

 ### Description
-the project about Bike Share
+the project about Bike Share data

 ### Files used
 chicago.csv